kyma-project/kyma/docs/service-mesh/docs/03-03-istio-rbac.md

 The default configuration file can be found [here](https://github.com/kyma-project/kyma/blob/master/resources/core/charts/istio-rbac/templates/rbac-config.yaml)

-> **NOTE:** As of Istio 1.1 the previous implementation (RbacConfig) has been deprecated in favor of ClusterRbacConfig.
+> **NOTE:** As of Istio 1.1 the previous implementation (`RbacConfig`) has been deprecated in favor of `ClusterRbacConfig`.
 More information can be found in the Istio upgrade [documentation](https://istio.io/docs/setup/kubernetes/upgrade/steps/#migrating-from-rbacconfig-to-clusterrbacconfig)

-> **NOTE:** The ClusterRBACConfig object is a singleton, meaning there can be only one configuration file, and only the name `default` is valid.
+> **NOTE:** The `ClusterRBACConfig` object is a singleton, meaning there can be only one configuration file, and only the name `default` is valid.

 ## Overriding the default configuration
 Because the object is a singleton, any customization of the RBACConig needs to be made in the `default` configuration file.